Idaho National Laboratory: Control systems cybersecurity

-For nearly a decade, INL has been conducting vulnerability assessments and developing technology to increase infrastructure resilience.
-With a strong emphasis on industry collaboration and partnership, INL is enhancing electric grid reliability, control systems cybersecurity and physical security systems.
+Idaho National Laboratory (INL) has conducted vulnerability assessments and developed technologies related to infrastructure resilience.
+In collaboration with industry partners, the laboratory conducts work on electric grid reliability, control systems cybersecurity, and physical security systems.

 INL conducts advanced cyber training and oversees simulated competitive exercises for national and international customers.
 The lab supports cyber security and control systems programs for the departments of Homeland Security, Energy and Defense.
 INL staff members are frequently asked to provide guidance and leadership to standards organizations, regulatory agencies and national policy committees.

 In January 2011, it was reported by The New York Times that the INL was allegedly responsible for some of the initial research behind the Stuxnet virus, which allegedly crippled Iran's nuclear centrifuges.
 The INL, which teamed up with Siemens, conducted research on the P.C.S.-7 control system to identify its vulnerabilities.
 According to the Times, that information would later be used by the American and Israeli governments to create the Stuxnet virus.

 The Times article was later disputed by other journalists, including Forbes blogger Jeffrey Carr, as being both sensational and lacking verifiable facts.
 In March 2011, Vanity Fair's magazine cover story on Stuxnet carried INL's official response, stating, "Idaho National Laboratory was not involved in the creation of the Stuxnet worm.
 In fact, our focus is to protect and defend control systems and critical infrastructures from cyber threats like Stuxnet and we are all well recognized for these efforts.
 We value the relationships that we have formed within the control systems industry and in no way would risk these partnerships by divulging confidential information."